-Some of the designs in VSP contain limited DQA and require sample results to be input into VSP so tests can be executed and conclusions drawn based on the results.
-Adaptive Sampling is one design where results are input into VSP.
-There is a Data Analysis tab under the designs for Compare Average to a Fixed Threshold.
+Many of the designs in VSP contain a Data Analysis tab and require sample results to be input into VSP so tests can be executed and conclusions drawn based on the results.
+See Section 5.6 for a discussion of Data Analysis within VSP.

 We cannot discuss all the technical background behind the designs here, but the technical documentation for VSP gives sample size formulas used in VSP and provides references.
-The VSP web site lists the technical documentation available, and allows download of the documents <http://dqop.pnl.gov/VSP/documentation>.
+The VSP web site lists the technical documentation available, and allows download of the documents http://dqo.pnl.gov/VSP/documentation.
 The online help in VSP also provides technical help and references.
 Finally, the reports that are available within VSP are a good source for definitions, assumptions, sample size formulas, and technical justification for the design selected.